Whitley Strieber: Personal life

-Whitley Strieber is currently a practicing Catholic.
-He is also associated with the Gurdjieff Foundation.
+Whitley Strieber is associated with the Gurdjieff Foundation.
 He left regular work in the Foundation shortly before the experiences reported in Communion but remains involved in the mystical teachings of G. I. Gurdjieff and P. D. Ouspensky and makes frequent references to them in his non-fiction writings.

 Strieber was married to Anne Strieber until her death in 2015.
-According to his website, he lives in California as of April 2019.
+According to his website, he was living in California in April 2019.